Meti0X7CB/SystemFetch/README.md

 - Download/Upload monitor (MB/s)
 - Disk read/write monitor (MB/s)
 - Built with the new UsageMonitor plugin for better resourse optimization and hardware detection

 ## Installation
-Download the latest version from [Releases](https://github.com/Meti0X7CB/SystemFetch/releases) tab.
+1 - Download the latest version from [Releases](https://github.com/Meti0X7CB/SystemFetch/releases) tab.

-Install the skin by double-clicking the .rmskin file and follow the steps in the installer.
+2 - Install the skin by double-clicking the .rmskin file and follow the steps in the installer.
-## Special Thanks
-Special thanks to [TheAzack9](https://github.com/TheAzack9) for making the original FrostedGlass plugin and [khanhas](https://github.com/khanhas/) for adding the Win 11 style support.
-You can check out the updated plugin at [FrostedGlass](https://github.com/Meti0X7CB/FrostedGlass).